2 executions scheduled in Arkansas Monday

 Williams and Jones were among eight inmates scheduled by Gov. Asa Hutchinson to be executed between April 17 and April 27, before the state's supply of sedatives used in lethal injection were set to expire.

 The governor said the eight executions were necessary to "fulfill the requirement of the law" and to bring closure to victims' families.

-The first was carried out Thursday and three are set for this week, including the two on Monday.
-Four are on hold pending appeal.
+The eight inmates joined in a last-minute lawsuit challenging the clemency process, arguing the state's compressed schedule did not allow time for the state board to consider their cases.
+The 8th Circuit Court of Appeals denied them relief, and only one received a clemency recommendation.

-The legal arguments over those executions have focused not only the specific cases, but also the state's compressed schedule and the sedative used in the three-drug protocol.
-The inmates' attorneys argued that the drug midazolam does not effectively prevent a painful death.
+The inmates also sued over the sedative used in the three-drug protocol.
+Their attorneys argued that the drug midazolam does not effectively prevent a painful death.
+The lawsuit went to the US Supreme Court, which ultimately denied a motion for a stay.

+The first execution was carried out Thursday.
+Three were scheduled for this week, including the two on Monday.

 Last double execution was 1999